 Turn off your phone, Skype, AIM, etc.

-I mentioned this before in the “Preparing your computer for screencasting” section, but it bears repeating: Turn off any programs that might display distracting or inappropriate messages, and turn off all phones.
+This has been mentioned before, but it bears repeating: Turn off any programs that might display distracting messages or notifications, and turn off all phones.
 Don’t do something like this (start at 7m44s):

 If recording yourself in a screencast: